T2FD antenna: Applications and drawbacks

-Transmit performance, however, degrades rapidly below a certain point.
+Performance for transmission, however, degrades rapidly below a certain point.
 Tests done by J.S.
-Belrose (1994) showed that though the conventional T²FD length is close to a full-size 80 meter (3.5–4.0 MHz) antenna, the antenna starts to suffer serious signal loss both on transmit and receive below 10 MHz (30 m), with the 80 meter band signals −10 dB down (90% power loss) from a reference dipole at 10 MHz.
+Belrose (1994) showed that though the conventional T^{2}FD length is close to a full-size 80 meter (3.5–4.0 MHz) antenna, the antenna starts to suffer serious signal loss, in both transmission and reception, below 10 MHz (above 30 m), with 80-meter-band signals reduced by 10 dB (90%) compared to a reference dipole at 10 MHz.

-As a broadband antenna, the T²FD will normally display a reasonably low standing wave ratio (SWR) across its entire frequency range.
+As a broadband antenna, the T^{2}FD will normally display a reasonably low standing wave ratio (SWR) across its entire frequency range.
 However, at some frequencies the antenna feedpoint may be moderately reactive, so the use of an antenna tuner may be needed when using modern solid-state transmitters at anything approaching their rated power output.

-Note that “low SWR” does not mean “high antenna efficiency”.
+A low SWR does not imply high antenna efficiency.
 This antenna is not recommended for those wanting to make challenging long-distance signal contacts with limited power (e.g. the new U.K. limit of 1,000 W, or the U.S. amateur limit of 1,500 W).
-At shortwave frequencies, a dipole cut for the longest used wavelength, fed with ladder line and matched with an antenna tuner, would make better use of the applied power than the T²FD.
+At shortwave frequencies, a dipole cut for the longest used wavelength, fed with ladder line and matched with an antenna tuner, would make better use of the applied power than the T^{2}FD.

-Many ready-made commercial versions of the T²FD are available for the professional, military, amateur radio, and hobby listening markets.
+Many ready-made commercial versions of the T^{2}FD are available for the professional, military, amateur radio, and hobby listening markets.